Presidential hopeful Seth Moulton offers burger-and-beer plan for space alien invasion

 There's no evidence that space aliens are preparing to invade Earth, but presidential hopeful Seth Moulton is ready with some yummy grub if they do.
-In response to a Buzzfeed reporter's cheeky question Monday, the Democratic congressman from Massachusetts said he'd "start with diplomacy."
+In response to a Buzzfeed reporter's cheeky question Monday, the Democratic congressman from Massachusetts said he'd "start with diplomacy" to keep the peace.

 “What I would do with this alien, I’d give him a classic American meal," Moulton said after announcing his candidacy for president.
 "I’d serve a beer and a burger.”